swiftly-solution/documentation/src/docs/scripting/events/gameevents/onbreakprop.md

 ---

 # OnBreakProp
-This event is triggered when break_prop is triggered
+This event is triggered when break_prop is triggered.
 ::: tabs
 @tab Lua
 ```lua